Iguanodectes purusii

-Iguanodectes purusii is a small freshwater fish from the rivers of South America.
+Iguanodectes purusii is a species of freshwater ray-finned fish belonging to the family Iguanodectidae.
+This species is found in South America.
 It is largely herbivorous, and prefers to live in schools.
 The name "purusii" originates from the species' type locality, the Purus river basin of Brazil, with a range that also extends into Peru.
 Furthermore, it has been documented from the Amazon, Madeira, Guaporé, and Pastaza rivers, but specific study of its ecology is otherwise lacking.

 Description

 Iguanodectes purusii is a small fish, reaching a maximum of 7.5 cm (2.9 in) standard length (SL).
 Iguanodectes as a genus is generally shallow-chested and narrow-bodied, with short pectoral fins, and I. purusii is no exception to this.
 The anal-fin origin is slightly posterior to the middle of the body, the dorsal fin the same, and the fins are largely hyaline (clear).

 Many members of Iguanodectes have a base scale color that is yellow to yellowish-silver, but I. purusii more frequently demonstrates plain silver; nonetheless, it may be confused with congener Iguanodectes geisleri, as both species have a lateral-line stripe in three colors (red, yellow, and black, from top-to-bottom).
 I. purusii is noted to be particularly similar in coloration to congener Iguanodectes spilurus.
 There is a patch of dark pigmentation on the junction of the caudal-fin lobes that extends onto the upper lobe, not dissimilar to related species Bryconops melanurus.
 The lateral stripe is rather narrow.